 How to buy the best bike lock for your bike

-Bike locks come in various shapes and sizes, including U-locks, foldable locks and more traditional chain or cable systems.
+The best bike locks come in various shapes and sizes, including D-locks, foldable locks and more traditional chain or cable systems.

-U locks (also referred to as D locks) tend to be heavier, they can offer a considerable amount of security but can be limiting in their operation.
-Without the flexibility or length of chains and cables, the U lock is unable to be fed through multiple awkward routing points.
-On its own, a small U lock will need a small anchor point - it won't have the breadth to wrap around a lamppost.
-A U lock can be paired with a cable or chain to overcome its limiters, but be aware that any security claims offered by the U lock could be forfeited by a weak cable, enabling a quick bolt-cutter snip, before the thief can tackle the sturdy U lock in the privacy of their home.
-U locks often come with a frame-mounted bracket which enables simple, secure transportation, and reduces the likelihood of leaving it at home.
+D-locks (also referred to as U-locks) tend to be heavier, they can offer a considerable amount of security but can be limiting in their operation.
+Without the flexibility or length of chains and cables, the D-locks is unable to be fed through multiple awkward routing points.
+On its own, a small D-locks will need a small anchor point - it won't have the breadth to wrap around a lamppost.
+A D-locks can be paired with a cable or chain to overcome its limiters, but be aware that any security claims offered by the D-locks could be forfeited by a weak cable, enabling a quick bolt-cutter snip, before the thief can tackle the sturdy D-locks in the privacy of their home.
+D-locks often come with a frame-mounted bracket which enables simple, secure transportation, and reduces the likelihood of leaving it at home.

 Cable or chain locks both function comparably, but their construction differs, of course.
 Cables tend to be more compact, as they are often coiled by design, and occasionally also come with a frame-mounted bracket.
 Both are generally encased in either a plastic or fabric layer as a frame-damage preventative.
 A chain lock will often be heavier than its cable counterpart and can be noisy in transportation - for which wrapping around a section of the frame is sufficient but a rucksack may be preferred.
 Some brands go further and design locks to be wearable.